 Enabling the Foglight Management Server to monitor DB2 instances requires the creation of the Foglight agents that monitor these instances.
-Ensure that these agents communicate properly with the Foglight Management Server i IMPORTANT: When running Foglight for DB2 LUW in a Federation architecture, agents cannot be created or administered from the central Foglight Management Server (the Federation Master).
-These two tasks should be carried out from the stand-alone Management Servers (the Federated Children).
+Ensure that these agents communicate properly with the Foglight Management Server.

 Foglight for DB2 LUW provides a graphic, intuitive method for creating and configuring multiple agents, which can be used instead of Foglight's default method for creating agents and editing their properties using the Agent Administration dashboard.
 Foglight for DB2 LUW provides a wizard as a common entry point for adding and configuring instances for monitoring.